meltano/meltano/docs/src/docs/contributor-guide.md

 In order to contribute to Meltano, you will need the following:

 1. [Python 3.6.1+](https://www.python.org/downloads/).
-For more details about Python requirements, refer to the ["Requirements" section](/docs/self-hosted-installation.html#requirements) of the self-hosted installation instructions, that also apply here.
+For more details about Python requirements, refer to the ["Requirements" section](/docs/installation.html#requirements) of the Installation instructions, that also apply here.
 2. [Node 8.11.0+](https://nodejs.org/)
 3. [Yarn](https://yarnpkg.com/)